NishantPuri99/TryHackMe-OWASP-Top10/README.md

 *P4: XXE Exploitation Basics*

 <p>Finally!!!<br>
-Now we have to actually use these exploist learnt to do the following:</p>
+Now we have to actually use these exploits learnt to do the following:</p>

 ![Answers](Answers_Day_4(iii)_(Blurred).png)